Greyhound

 Generally, a male Greyhound will reach 76cm (30 inches) in height whilst a female Greyhound will reach around 71cm (28 inches).

-Males at a healthy weight should grow between 29kg and 32kg with females sitting between 27kg and 30kg.
+Greyhound males at a healthy weight should grow between 29kg and 32kg with females sitting between 27kg and 30kg.

 What are the personality traits of a Greyhound?

 This medium-large dog breed is elegant, calm and graceful.
 They are very tolerant of many things but especially children as well as intelligent and obedient – making them excellent family dogs.
+The greyhound’s defining personality traits contribute to their widespread appeal as gentle and quiet companions.

 They will happily sleep all day if they are left to their own devices – some up to 20 hours!
 Although they are extremely fast and love to run, Greyhounds have low exercise needs.
 They have explosive energy (some might recognise this as zoomies), and tire quickly.
 They are not endurance-based dogs but rather sprinters.
 They are more than happy with a daily walk or occasionally your light jogging partner.